Data Protection at Allerdale Borough Council - General Data Protection Regulation (GDPR)

 Normally we will disclose the requested information but on occasion it may not be possible to do so if supplying it would be likely to, for example, compromise the way a crime is detected/prevented.

-While requests can be made verbally, by letter and by email to our Data Protection Officer, we also have a standard form that you can complete and submit to us electronically.
+Requests can be made verbally, by letter and by email to our Data Protection Officer.
+You can email requests to foi@cumberland.gov.uk

 Right to Rectification